tgmgroup/CrosswordGame/README.md

 # Dockerized Simplified Multiplayer Scrabble (Scrabble for New Horizon)

-This project is a fork of Enter [CDOT's Xanado]([https://github.com/hanshuebner/html-scrabble](https://github.com/cdot/Xanado)], and [Hans Hübner's html-scrabble](https://github.com/hanshuebner/html-scrabble).
+This project is a fork of [CDOT's Xanado]([https://github.com/hanshuebner/html-scrabble](https://github.com/cdot/Xanado)], and [Hans Hübner's html-scrabble](https://github.com/hanshuebner/html-scrabble).
 Thanks to these great developers.

 This project serves 2 purposes:
 1. It adds a simplified English dictionary for English Language Learners, based on the Oxford 5000 Word List (https://www.oxfordlearnersdictionaries.com/about/wordlists/oxford3000-5000), Oxford Phrase List, and the Japanese New Horizon English textbook word list (https://ten.tokyo-shoseki.co.jp/text/chu/eigo/).